 Kerala’s capital, THIRUVANANTHAPURAM (still widely known as Trivandrum), is set on seven low hills just a couple of kilometres inland from the Arabian Sea.
-Despite its administrative importance – demonstrated by wide roads, multi-storey office blocks and gleaming white colonial buildings – it’s an easygoing state capital by Indian standards, with enclaves of traditional red-tiled gabled houses breaking up the bustle of its modern concrete core, and a swathe of parkland spreading north of the centre.
-Although its principal sight, the Sri Padmanabhaswamy temple, is closed to non-Hindus, the city holds enough of interest to fill a day, including the splendid Puttan Malika Palace, one of the state’s best museums and a typically Keralan bazaar, Chalai.
+Despite its administrative importance – demonstrated by wide roads, multistorey office blocks and gleaming white colonial buildings – it’s an easy-going state capital by Indian standards, with enclaves of traditional red-tiled gabled houses breaking up the bustle of its modern concrete core, and a swathe of parkland spreading north of the centre.
+Although its principal sight, the Sri Padmanabhaswamy temple, is closed to non-Hindus the city holds enough of interest to fill a day.
+Foremost among its sights is the splendid Puttan Malika Palace, one of the state’s best museums, and a typically Keralan market, Chalai bazaar.

 Both the palace and bazaar are in the oldest and most interesting part of the city, the Fort area in the south.
 At the opposite, northern side of the centre, the Sri Chitra Art Gallery and Napier Museum showcase painting, crafts and sculpture in a leafy park.
 In addition, schools specializing in the martial art kalarippayat and the dance/theatre forms of kathakali and kudiyattam offer an insight into the Keralan obsession with physical training and skill.